Located just under the parietal lobe and above the temporal lobe, the occipital lobe is the smallest of the four lobes of the brain.

 Another thing to note is neuroplasticity (aka brain plasticity) at work.
 What we know about the brain is its amazing ability to build new neural pathways every day.
 Every time you learn something new or expose yourself to new environments and stimuli, your brain is morphing and adapting.

-As your body moves, your brain grooves.— Jim Kwik, author of Mindvalley’s Superbrain Program
+As your body moves, your brain grooves.— Jim Kwik, author of Mindvalley’s Superbrain Quest

 What Jim Kwik means by “your brain grooves”, are the folds and grooves in the brain called Gyri and sulci.
 They are what gives the brain its characteristic wrinkled appearance.

-The main function of these ridges and grooves is to increase the surface area of the cerebrum to accommodate more number of neurons as you expose yourself to new learning experiences and stimuli.
+The main function of these ridges and grooves is to increase the surface area of the cerebrum to accommodate more neurons as you expose yourself to new learning experiences and stimuli.

 Basically, your brain is not static and is growing, and ever-changing if you put it in the conditions to do so.